vEnhance/web.evanchen.cc/input/faq-linux.md

 The main downside to Vim is that there is a learning curve.
 I paid that price long ago 😉

+If you're interested in trying out Vim but don't want to build a configuration from scratch, I suggest [LazyVim](https://www.lazyvim.org/#-learn) to start.

 ### {{ faq("X-6b", "Emacs?") }}